Glossary

 What are the key components of OpenTelemetry, and how does it work?

-Instrumentation: OTel provides instrumentation libraries for various programming languages and frameworks.
-These libraries enable developers to add telemetry instrumentation to their applications, capturing data such as request/response times, error rates, and other performance-related metrics.
+OTel provides instrumentation libraries across multiple programming languages (like Java, Python, and Go) and frameworks.
+These libraries make it easy for developers to add telemetry instrumentation to their applications, capturing key performance data like latency, error rates, and throughput.
+Automatic and manual instrumentation are both supported, allowing flexibility depending on the complexity of the application.

 What are the key benefits of OTel?